 A first-round draft pick who transformed from a power-hitting catcher into a sought-after coach, bridging MLB and Korean baseball.

-Hyun Choi 'Hank' Conger's journey in baseball began with the promise of his powerful bat and defensive skills behind the plate.
-Selected by the Los Angeles Angels in the first round of 2006, he made his major league debut in 2010, known for his switch-hitting power.
-His playing career spanned seven seasons with three clubs, where he was valued for his game-calling and rapport with pitchers.
-After his final season in 2016, he didn't step away from the diamond but instead found a new calling.
-Conger leveraged his bilingual abilities and sharp baseball mind to coach, first making a notable impact with the Lotte Giants in South Korea's KBO League.
-His success there paved his way back to the majors as a coach, where he now shapes pitching staffs, his transition from player to instructor marking a second act that many athletes strive for but few achieve so seamlessly.
+Hyun Choi 'Hank' Conger made his major league debut in 2010 for the Los Angeles Angels, who selected him in the first round of the 2006 draft.
+He played seven seasons across three clubs, valued for his switch-hitting power, game-calling, and rapport with pitchers.
+After his final season in 2016, Conger leveraged his bilingual abilities and sharp baseball mind to coach.
+He made a notable impact with the Lotte Giants in South Korea's KBO League, then returned to the majors as a coach, now shaping pitching staffs.
+His transition from player to instructor marks a second act many athletes strive for but few achieve so seamlessly.

 1981–1996